centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-speedtest.md

 1. Install the `speedtest` command using the [following procedure](https://www.speedtest.net/apps/cli).

-2. Execute once manually the command `speedtest` to validate the license.
+2. Execute the `speedtest` command once, manually, to validate the license.

 3. `speedtest.net` must be reachable from the Centreon Poller.